-On the ever-changing menu, meanwhile, is always a delicious selection of breakfasts and lunches: mainly vegetarian, plenty vegan, some meaty.
-The Rude Shipyard kitchen also offers up homemade three-course meals every now and then at its intimate supper evenings.
+On the menu, meanwhile, is a delicious selection of breakfasts and lunches: many of which are vegetarian, plenty of which are vegan, some of which are meaty.
+The Rude Shipyard kitchen also offers up homemade pies on the occasional Thursday evening.

 As you lean into the settee cushions, mug in hand and book on lap, it shouldn't take long for you to adopt the Rude Shipyard as your living room away from home.

 One final note: no trip to the Rude Shipyard is complete without a slice of the Guinness cake.